Methodology

 Privacy and responsible publication

-CAIM follows strict safeguards:
+Beyond the naming policy, CAIM follows additional safeguards:

-- Cases involving minors receive heightened protection
+- Cases involving minors receive heightened protection; names are never published, and identifying details are minimized

 - For security-sensitive cases, CAIM follows coordinated disclosure norms: it prioritizes mitigation and safety, publishes high-level learning and defensive guidance, and withholds enabling details until risk is reduced